eloytoro/fgPractices/README.md

   }
 }
 ```
-The only downside about doing this is that exported content wont be able to be (safely) accessed until the directive links
+The only downside about doing this is that the functionality wont be exported until the directive links.
-It's recommended that you only export functionality that would be used after the linking process happens